Vacuum Cleaner Filters

 Standard Features of Vacuum Cleaner Filters

 Micro Fresh Filters: Micro fresh stops bacteria and fungi from building up in the filter.
 The chemical sterilizes the air output effectively before allowing it to go out.
-Though the chemical harm micro-organisms, it does not hurt humans in any way.
+Though the chemicals harm micro-organisms, it does not hurt humans in any way.
 Those who have allergic reactions will profit more from this.

 Allergen Filters: These are built to trap even the tiniest of particles.
 As such, the air released will not have been contaminated by allergens.
 Though it is a basic type and can’t be compared with more advanced options like HEPA, at least it is affordable.